 Course Timeline: Review the training calendar to identify the timeline for the specific class you will be attending.
 Unless otherwise stated, registration is always 30 minutes prior to the class start time.

-Prerequisite: FEMA Independent Study IS 235- Emergency Planning must be completed and a copy of the certificate forwarded to IEMA before you will be able to print your certificate for the classroom portion of Emergency Planning.
+Prerequisite: FEMA Independent Study IS 235.b- Emergency Planning must be completed and a copy of the certificate forwarded to IEMA before you will be able to print your certificate for the classroom portion of Emergency Planning.
 Please forward a copy of your certificate for FEMA Independent Study IS 235.b to IEMA, 2200 South Driksen Parkway, Springfield, Illinois 62703, Attention: Training.
 OR fax to 217-557-1978 Once we receive the certificate, we will add it to your official student transcript.

 Target Audience/Discipline: This course is designed for federal, state and local emergency management officials, volunteer and other agency officials involved in developing or updating an Emergency Operations Plan (EOP).